The Top Causes of Blocked Drains and Their Simple Solutions

 Blocked drains can be caused by foreign objects like hair, food particles, soap residue and paper products.
 These materials stick together inside pipes forming a blockage that prevents water flow.

-- Avoid pouring leftover food debris or coffee grounds into the sink
+- Do not pour coffee grounds or leftover food into the sink

 - To prevent hair accumulation, install drain covers in bathtubs, sinks, and shower stalls